-- 12.5.1 This section considers how potential environmental impacts have or will be avoided, prevented, reduced or offset through design and/ or management of the Proposed Development with respect to ground conditions and contamination. - 12.5.2 A ground investigation will be undertaken before construction to more accurately quantify potential hazards and a risk assessment carried out to define potential remediation objectives to narrow the degree of uncertainty in the risk rankings.
-This is proposed to be secured by planning condition.
-The ground investigation will comprise the following: - investigation of the nature and extent of the Made Ground across the Site; - investigation of the nature of the underlying natural strata, where present, including determination of in-situ soil properties; - investigation of depths to rockhead; - chemical and geotechnical testing of soil and groundwater samples; - installation of gas and groundwater monitoring wells and monitoring of ground gas concentrations and groundwater levels; and - testing of a range of suitable soil, leachate and groundwater chemicals, including Building Research Establishment (BRE) sulphate tests. - 12.5.3 A Construction Environmental Management Plan (CEMP) will be prepared and implemented by the selected construction contractor.
+- 12.5.1 This section considers how potential environmental impacts have or will be avoided, prevented, reduced or offset through design and/ or management of the Proposed Development with respect to ground conditions and contamination. - 12.5.2 As noted above a ground investigation has been undertaken to more accurately quantify potential hazards and a risk assessment carried out to define potential remediation objectives to narrow the degree of uncertainty in the risk rankings.
+The ground investigation comprised the following: - investigation of the nature and extent of the Made Ground across the Main Development Area;

+- investigation of the nature of the underlying natural strata, where present, including determination of in-situ soil properties; the natural bearing resistance of the overburden subsoil, porewater pressure, shear wave velocity, dynamic shear module and Poisson ratios; - investigation of depths to rockhead; - obtain soil and groundwater samples for chemical testing and geotechnical testing; - install gas and groundwater monitoring wells and monitoring of ground gas concentrations and groundwater levels; and - undertake a range of suitable soil, leachate and groundwater chemicals, including Building Research Establishment (BRE) sulphate tests. - 12.5.3 A Construction Environmental Management Plan (CEMP) will be prepared and implemented by the selected construction contractor.
 This CEMP will include a range of measures associated with mitigating potential impacts associated with land contamination as detailed below.
 Such measures accord with legal compliance and best practice guidance when working with or around contaminated materials.
-A Framework CEMP is presented within Appendix 5A in ES Volume III. - 12.5.4 Before construction, a remediation and/or earthworks strategy may be required and is dependent on the findings of the ground investigation.
-If required, the remediation strategy will set out how the earthworks/ excavation stage of the Proposed Development will be undertaken.
-Where necessary, the strategy will consider what materials, if any, can be reused and what materials are surplus and require either disposal or onward management to ensure appropriate re-use.
-The strategy will also define whether any treatment may be required, prior to reuse or disposal as well as establishing risk-based compliance criteria for soils to be screened against.
-The strategy will cover the clearing of the Site and the works required to prepare it for development.
-A remediation strategy will be prepared if significant contamination is encountered during any future ground investigation. - 12.5.5 A Materials Management Plan (MMP) will be prepared alongside any earthworks/ excavation/ reclamation strategy.
-The MMP will detail the procedures and measures that will be taken to classify, track, store, dispose of and possibly re-use all excavated materials that are expected to be encountered during the development works. - 12.5.6 The disposal of soil waste, contaminated or otherwise to landfill sites will be best mitigated by minimisation of the overall quantities of waste generated during construction and by ensuring that excavated material consigned to landfill cannot, as an alternative, be put to use either on Site or on other sites (see Chapter 16: Waste Management). - 12.5.7 The Flamborough Chalk formation is known to contain pyritic minerals.
-Therefore, upon completion of an additional ground investigation, chemical analysis of soil samples will be required to determine the appropriate design sulphate concrete classification to prevent chemical attack on concrete.
+An Outline CEMP is presented within Appendix 5A in ES Volume III (Document Ref.
+6.4). - 12.5.4 The interpretive report (Appendix 12C in ES Volume III) concluded that the level of potential contamination, in general, was low across the Main Development Area, based on the chemical analysis suite used.
+The interpretive report also stated that the expected construction of hardstanding to be installed at the Main Development Area would further reduce potential exposure and therefore any risk to likely receptors.
+Therefore, on the basis of the current investigation and risk assessment, no specific remedial measures were deemed necessary, by Socotec, to mitigate potential contamination risks to future site end users. - 12.5.5 A Materials Management Plan (MMP) will be prepared as part of the CEMP.
+The MMP will detail the procedures and measures that will be taken to classify, track, store, dispose of and possibly re-use all excavated materials that are expected to be encountered during the construction of the Proposed Development. - 12.5.6 The disposal of soil waste, contaminated or otherwise to landfill sites will be mitigated by minimisation of the overall quantities of waste generated during construction and by ensuring that excavated material consigned to landfill cannot, as an alternative, be put to use either on Site or on other sites (see Chapter 16: Waste Management). - 12.5.7 The Flamborough Chalk formation is known to contain pyritic minerals.
+The appropriate design sulphate concrete classification to prevent chemical attack on concrete has been addressed in the ground investigation report (Appendix 12C, ES Volume III, Document Ref.
+6.4) and will be used to inform the detailed design of the Proposed Development.